-All applicants to provide recreational opportunities for children will complete a disclosure from the Criminal Records Bureau to ensure that there are no irregularities in their background which may give cause for concern.
+All applicants to provide recreational opportunities for children will complete a disclosure and barring service application (DBS) to ensure that there are no irregularities in their background which may give cause for concern.
 All new employees will be provided with the Child Protection Policy and asked to sign to confirm that they will abide by it.